 While performing the duties of this job, the employee is seldom exposed to extreme outside weather conditions.
 The employee is seldom exposed to wet and/or humid conditions.
 The employee could be seldom exposed to fumes or airborne particles.
 The noise level in the work environment is usually moderate as found in an office environment.

-Letters of Application with a current resume and contact details for two referees to email@example.com
+Letters of Application with a current resume and contact details for two references to firstname.lastname@example.org

 Closing date: July 31, 2019